-The UPMC Center for Inclusion developed a number of career awareness programs to increase interest in health care careers among students across western Pennsylvania.
+The UPMC Center for Engagement and Inclusion developed a number of career awareness programs to increase interest in health care careers among students across western Pennsylvania.

 In addition, we partner on programs that promote academic achievement in reading, writing, and science, technology, engineering, and math (STEM).

 To help prepare students for health care careers prior to graduation, we work with each UPMC hospital, facility, and division to create opportunities to explore the world of health care through:

 - Job shadow opportunities

 Together with our educational partners, we are building the health care workforce of tomorrow, today.

 Health Exploration Series for Grades K-12

 The K-12 Health Exploration Series includes interactive, age-appropriate activities focused on the importance of education in the STEM curriculum, along with dignity, respect, and healthy living.

 In schools across western Pennsylvania, health care professionals conduct Dignity & Respect initiatives, along with special appearances from our Dignity & Respect campaign mascot, Diggy MD.

 » See the "Diggy MD" music video.